Feeling anxious? Here are nine ways a shower can help you relax

 After an intense workout at the gym, a cold shower or bath can help to relieve your sore and burning muscles.
 Doctors around the world also recommend that patients with depression take a hot shower followed by a colder one, by gradually lowering the water temperature over the course of a few minutes.

 Fans of the benefits of essential oils use them for a number of health benefits, including reducing anxiety, relieving headaches and inflammation, or even to re-energize.

 Essential oils such as orange and lavender are believed to soothe the mind, and lavender to help you sleep better.

 To reap the benefits, place a diffuser in your bathroom, and experiment with scents to find the ones you prefer.
+Wear an essential oil bracelet so you can still continue to relax even after you shower.
 If you don’t have a diffuser, you can simply soak a cotton ball with a few drops of essential oil, and place the ball on the floor of your shower, away from the direct flow of water.
 The hot steam will help to naturally release the oils.

 4) Get a shower tablet

 A shower tablet is much like a bath bomb.
 Aromatherapy tablets are an effective and simple way to experience essential oils during your shower.

 You can even make your own DIY shower tablets.
 Just combine baking soda, sea salt, water, and your preferred choice of essential oils.

 The calming benefits of plants is well known – the Japanese even participate in something called ‘forest bathing’.

 But you don’t need to get out into nature to reap the benefits of greenery.
 If you want to create an oasis of calm in your bathroom, try adding some plants.